Last Updated on October 26, 2023 by Sorin Petroj

 4. Two backhand and two forehand drive drill

 Start moving around the square by making forehand groundstrokes between each cone.
 Secondly, keep your eye on the ball until you hit it.
 Once you have gone entirely around the square, move to the backhand side of the square and go around again using backhand strokes.

-This drill will help you achieve consistency with your backhand and forehand drive shots.
-If a ball rolls through the center of the stationary frame, your shot went deep enough.
+This drill will help you achieve consistency with your forehand or backhand topspin drive shots.
+If a ball rolls through the center of the stationary frame, your shot goes deep enough.
 Keep your non-playing arm extended at shoulder level and follow through with your racket in a straight line for every shot.

 5. Shadow practice table tennis drills